Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Open the environmental infographics page.

+**Expected Result:** Infographics with relevant environmental statistics should be visible and clear.

-**Expected Result:** Infographics with relevant environmental statistics are visible and clear.
+**Actual Result:** Infographics with relevant environmental statistics are visible and clear.

 ---